 This Mother’s Day story is a readers’ favorite.
-First published in May, 2012, it has an update at the end for 2016.
+First published in May, 2012, it has an update at the end.

 I’M NOT a big fan of amusement park rides: the kiddie train or a quick spin on the carousel horse is about my speed.
 On the day our son had his first anaphylactic reaction, I walked away from the emergency room in a daze.